RabidAnce: Ko, Yeongyeol

-Korean pansori singer Ko, Yeongyeol graduated from the College of Music at Hanyang University majoring in Korean Traditional Music.
+Ko, Yeongyeol (고영열), pansori singer (sorikkun), graduated from the College of Music at Hanyang University majoring in Korean Traditional Music.
 He won (the 1st prize in) the pansori competition at the 34th annual Onnara Gugak Contest.
 He is a singer-songwriter based on a piano.
-Besides, a new word such as "Piano byeongchang (Hangul: 피아노 병창)" has been used when he performs a pansori accompanied by a piano by himself.
+Besides, a new word such as "Piano byeongchang (피아노 병창)" has been used when he performs a pansori accompanied by a piano by himself.

 Ko, Yeongyeol was born on March 9, 1993, in Gwangju, South Korea.
 When he was 13, his mother advised him to start taking pansori lessons which was believed to be helpful to increase his lung capacity to become a professional swimmer.
 Instead, this experience helped him find his talent in pansori.
 The more his affection towards traditional music grew, the more his concerns deepened because of the public's low interest in the field.
 Also he has collaborated with artists from other genres such as Seunghee from Oh My Girl, bass singer Son Tae-jin from Forte di Quattro, and Indi duo Okdal.
 When asked what made him join Phantom Singer 3, he answered it was his desire to learn more about crossover music and form a crossover vocal group capable of a musical experiment.